 Heavenly Bamboo Care

 The multiple stems of this plant are called canes.
 A fun task when growing heavenly bamboo is the pruning of heavenly bamboo canes.
 When pruning heavenly bamboo, take the canes to different levels.
 This will encourage a fuller appearance and keep the shrub from looking skimpy at the bottom.
-Nandina plants best allowed to grow in natural form, however, never sheared or clipped as a formal hedge.
+Nandina plants are best allowed to grow in their natural form, however, never sheared or clipped as a formal hedge.